Before You Buy

 If you are considering purchasing an alarm system, do your homework first!
 By taking a little time now, you can avoid potential problems later.

-The False Alarm Reduction Association (FARA) recommends that consumers consider the following BEFORE selecting a systems contractor or buying a system:
+FARA and NESA recommend that consumers consider the following BEFORE selecting a systems contractor or buying a system.

 Be an Educated Consumer